Derric01/gettingstarted/README.md

 author:Derric samson
 for learning purpose

-lets get better everyday and do something great!! in life
+lets get better everyday and do something great!! in life!!

 this is a commmit
 this is a commit